 DON?T FEAR THE FREE WEIGHT SECTION

 Women are terrified of becoming a female bodybuilder after a single set.
-Well, let me promise you this: you will not wake up in the morning with vascular muscles and thighs that could crack a man’s neck – only steroids will take you to that level.
+Well, let me promise you this: you will not wake up in the morning with vascular muscles and thighs that could crack a man?s neck ? only steroids will take you to that level.
 Even if bodybuilder tattoos look great we wouldn’t advise it.
 In fact, the total opposite will happen when you start weight-lifting; you will become more compact and lean; your metabolism will rev up and burn more fat if you use a fat burner supplement; you will feel better and sexier!
 If you are afraid of making a fool of yourself (like me) feel free to hire a personal trainer or ask a friend to show you the ropes at the gym.
 It takes time, but it is so worth it.

 DO IT TO BE STRONG